wtsi-ic/wtsi-software-policy/POLICY.md

 could potentially be considered a form of fraud.
-In that case anyone harmed by the false statement (such as other contributors to the software or those who have received and used it under an invalid license) could potentially sue the responsible staff member for damages.
+In that case anyone harmed by the false statement (such as other contributors to the software or those who have received and used it under an invalid licence) could potentially sue the responsible staff member for damages.
 Staff should also be aware that making false copyright claims is illegal in some jurisdictions, and so knowingly doing so could expose the staff member to the possibility of criminal prosecution.